Last Updated on

 The most transparent and scientific definition of “sustainable development” according to Xi is described in a speech titled “A Deeper Understanding of the New Development Concepts,” which he delivered on January 18, 2016 at a study session of the implementation of the Fifth Plenary Session of the 18th CPC Central Committee.
 The term “coordinated development,” he says, has acquired new features.
 In the usual Chinese philosophical manner that is not fearful of contradictions that lead to solutions, he stated: “Coordinated development is the unity of balanced development and imbalanced development.
 The process from balance to imbalance and then to rebalance is the basic law of development.
 Balance is relative while imbalance is absolute.
 Emphasizing coordinated development is not pursuing equalitarianism, but giving more importance to equal opportunities and balanced resource allocation.”

 Xi continued: “Coordinated development is the unity of weakness and potential in development.
 China is in a stage of transition from a middle-income country to a high-income country.
 According to international experience, this is a stage of concentrated conflicts of interest, in which imbalanced development and various weaknesses are inevitable.
-To pursue coordinated development, we should identify and improve our weaknesses, so as to tap development potential and sustain growth momentum (footnote 8) any nation, for that matter—by so-called “green” or “renewable” technologies for electricity production, would be an exerci.”
+To pursue coordinated development, we should identify and improve our weaknesses, so as to tap development potential and sustain growth momentum.” (footnote 8)

 No state of equilibrium: Breaking the boundary conditions